Tanzyingsz/DDM-Dissertation/Literature Review 5.0.md

 (6) _A vision of tragic ending_ that warns the customer what might happen if they do not follow the lead of this brand.
 (7) _The glorious success_ illustrates the bright future of trusting this brand.

-RE:source project largely built the storyline based on SB7 framework, with two user cases considered, the buyer and the donor.
+<br/>RE:source project largely built the storyline based on SB7 framework, with two user cases considered, the buyer and the donor.

 > Miller, D., 2017.
 Building a StoryBrand: Clarify your message so customers will listen.
 HarperCollins Leadership.